bkorbsquare/Module-17-Challenge/Develop/regex-dates.md

 We've wrapped our Regex in the required forward slashes ("/"), and then we have our Anchor Boundaries ("^", "$") defining the start and end.
 Next let's look at each Sub-expression on it's own.

 Sub-expression one: ([1-2][0-9]|3[0-1]|0?[1-9])
     Here we're validating the day of the month.
-We have a numeric digit 1 or two ("[1-2]") followed by a numeric digit 0-9 ("[0-9]").
-Following the OR Operator ("|") we have the literal digit 3 followed by a numeric digit 0 or 1 ("[0-1]").
-OR the literal digit 0 with a Lazy Operator ("?") signifying we want to see that "0" zero or one time, followed by a numeric digit 1-9 ("[1-9]").
-That wraps up our first Capturing Group which should account for and find the possible combinations of numbers making up the day of the month!
+We've broken the possible inputs into three parts, each separated by an OR Operator ("|").
+First we start with the days 10-29 represented by the digit 1 or 2 ("[1-2]") followed by a digit 0-9 ("[0-9]").
+Next we're accounting for days 30 & 31 with the digit 3 ("3") followed by a digit 0 or 1 ("[0-1]").
+Lastly we're accounting for days 1-9, with a possible zeros in front, represented by a Lazy Operator ("?") and a digit 1-9 ("[1-9]").

 Sub-expression two: ([-\.\/ ])
     Here we're defining the possible separators between day and month.
-We want only hyphen, dot, space, or slash (and we escape the dot and slash).
+We want only hyphen, dot, space, or slash (and we Escape the dot and slash).

 Sub-expression three: (1[0-2]|0?[1-9])
     Here we're validating the month, using many of the same Meta Characters as Sub-expression one.